‘My parents are super-proud’: Dublin-based student name-dropped by von der Leyen

 The 18 year old is now about to start her second year of medicine and dreams of working in surgery, but says it is early days.

+Prof Cathal Kelly, the RCSI’s chief executive and registrar, said the Covid-19 crisis was transforming the delivery of healthcare and now, more than ever, talented young people were needed.

+“Suaad is an extraordinary role model for aspiring doctors across the world and we were delighted that president von der Leyen chose to acknowledge her achievements in such a high profile way,” he said.

-In the meantime, she hopes to inspire others to dream big, no matter what kind of barriers they face.
+In the meantime, Alshleh hopes to inspire others to dream big, no matter what kind of barriers they face.

 “Hopefully by shedding light on my story, more resources will be devoted to creating more success stories like mine,” she says.